 The course is structured around the IChemE 6-stage approach to Hazard Study – with different study techniques being used as the process design project evolves from concept, through detailed design to final implementation.
 The 6 stages are:

 - Hazard Study 4 – a checklist based evaluation carried out after construction but before the start of commissioning, to confirm that the plant build has been carried out to plan.
-Hazard Study 4 will confirm that relevant actions from Hazard Study 3 have been completed, that changes to P&ID drawings are recorded so they can be up-issued to “as built” and that any defects are rectified, typically before “wet” commissioning begins
+Hazard Study 4 will confirm that relevant actions from Hazard Study 3 have been completed, that changes to P&ID drawings have been recorded so they can be up-issued to “as built” and that any defects are rectified, typically before “wet” commissioning begins.

 Who should attend